 Last year, Mexico became the Latin American nation with the most registered Fintech companies as it recorded 80 new start-ups in just one year.
 With the industry growing so fast and the country quickly becoming a global Fintech hub, the Mexican government has taken steps to regulate the industry and make it the first Latin American country to establish a legal framework for Fintech.
 In the following article we give an overview of the current Fintech market in Mexico and how it will be affected by the new Fintech Law.

-An Overview: the Fintech Industry in Mexico
+Company Formation – Overview of the Fintech Industry in Mexico

 By July 2017, Mexico’s Fintech industry had become the largest in Latin America with 238 FTI’s (Financial Technology Institutions) recorded, a growth of about 50% compared to the previous year.
 This saw Mexico take first place overtaking Brazil (219 FTI’s) that is followed by Colombia (124) and Chile (75).
 Mexico has long been a huge opportunity for Fintech startups considering about 40% of the 127 million population doesn’t have a bank account according to data from the World Bank.
 And furthermore, according to a Gallup survey, more than 75% of those who do have a bank account are indifferent or unhappy with their bank.
 This is mainly due to low availability of cash in bank machines and high fees.
 A high percentage of unbanked citizens combined with an environment supportive of entrepreneurship and e-commerce, and a high smartphone and internet usage, makes Mexico a particulalry attractive destination within Latin America for Fintech startups.
 Currently in 2018, Mexico’s Fintech industry is the fastest growing in the LATAM region and it boasts 280 FTI’s.